mysticblackmask/h-bank_data/README.md

 Our working student has already started working on this task and has left some notes about his progress

 - Wire FE with the Node BE and test the GET endpoint ✔ Completed
-- Create reusable `Header` component ✔ Completed
+- Create reusable components (`Header` and `Card`) ✔ Completed
-- Create `ProductOffers` page component and fetch API data. ✔ Completed
+- Create `Offer` component and fetch API data. ✔ Completed
+- Set up test env and add unit test coverage for all existing components ✔ Completed
-- Create `List` component ✔ Completed
+- Create `InterestRateBox` and add unit test coverage ✔ Completed
-- Create `OfferCard` component (ready for code review)
+- Create `OfferBox` and add unit test coverage (ready for code review)
-- Create `OfferDetails` component and add unit test coverage
+- Create `OfferDetails` component amd add unit test coverage

 #### Your tasks: